legelff/Supply-Chain-Process-Flow-iPhone/README.md

 # Supply Chain Process Flow iPhone

-This project is a Supply Chain Process Flow designed specifically with an Apple design theme.
+This project is a Supply Chain Process Flow of an iPhone designed specifically with an Apple design theme.
 It was created using Figma.

 ## Overview

-This design visually represents the supply chain process while maintaining an Apple-like UI aesthetic.
+This design visually represents the supply chain process of an iPhone while maintaining an Apple-like UI aesthetic.
 The goal is to make the flow easy to understand and seamlessly integrate with Apple's design principles.

 ![processFlow_iPhone](processFlow_iPhone_r0984834.png)